xMase/Web2SFTP/README.md

 - `curl`: Used for downloading files and checking URL accessibility.

+## Docker

+A Dockerfile is provided to build a Docker image for running the script.
+The image is based on the `alpine` image to keep it lightweight.

+The Docker image is available on Docker Hub: [https://hub.docker.com/r/xmase/web2sftp](https://hub.docker.com/r/xmase/web2sftp)

 ## Security

 - Ensure that sensitive information like passwords is handled securely.